Vagrancy Act 1898

 The Vagrancy Act 1898 (61 & 62 Vict. c.
-39) was a piece of legislation in England and Wales that criminalised men who lived off the earnings of prostitution (pimping) and who solicited in public places.
-The bill was generally viewed as successful in its impact, leading to the similar Immoral Traffic (Scotland) Act.
+39) was an act of the Parliament of the United Kingdom that criminalised men who lived off the earnings of prostitution (pimping) and who solicited in public places in England and Wales.
+The bill was generally viewed as successful in its impact, leading to the similar Immoral Traffic (Scotland) Act 1902 (2 Edw.
+7. c.
+11).

 Introduction

 Lord Salisbury, a Conservative and the British Prime Minister, was constantly aware of his party's enemy, Socialism, "Whenever an Act for the benefit of the people is introduced."

 Acting on the Parliamentary Select Committee's Report (1896) there were modifications to the Poor Laws.
 Already torn apart by the new secular dilemmas in education, the Cabinet juggled competing priorities as they considered the new social policy.
 Henry Chaplin, President of the Local Government Board, implemented the bill in 1899, his committee reported that "All needy and deserving poor over the age of 65 should receive 5 s. per week under strict conditions."
 On 14 March 1898, Home Secretary Sir Matthew Ridley moved a bill to amend the Vagrancy Act 1824.
 He described "rogues and vagabonds," as "bullies" and "enemies of society," rejoining with "those men who lived by the disgraceful earnings of the women whom they consorted with and controlled."
 Vagrancy became a police matter.

 The bill was read a second time on 23 June 1898, passing a third reading on 21 July.
 One week later, it was moved into committee by the Lords.
 On return to the Commons, Sir Charles Dilke, the radical MP, moved a procedural amendment, "A clause dealing, not simply with the matters of this Bill in particular, but dealing with the whole of the Vagrancy Acts."